iforce2d/weenyPRU/firmware/README.md

 The 'legacy' pre-built binary was made before TMC2209 UART support was added, and will only function correctly on a pre-v1.2 board.
 It shares the 14 digital I/O equally between input and output.
 That is, pins D1-D7 are inputs, and D8-D14 are outputs.

-The 'v1.2' pre-built binary enables UART TMC and I2C XGZP.
+The 'v1.2' pre-built binary enables UART TMC and XGZP.

-The 'v1.3' pre-built binary enables UART TMC and I2C DS3502.
+The 'v1.3' pre-built binary enables UART TMC, XGZP, and DS3502.

+The 'v1.4' pre-built binary enables UART TMC, XGZP, DS3502 and HX711 (instead of RGB LEDs).

-(These version numbers are for the firmware, not the board hardware.)
+(These version numbers are for the *firmware*, not the board hardware.)

 ## Pin mappings

-### SPI
+### SPI2 connection to RPi
 <table>
 <tr><td>PB15</td><td>MOSI</td></tr>
 <tr><td>PB14</td><td>MISO</td></tr>